dkpro/dkpro.github.io/pages/contributing.md

 We offer a code formatting profile for Eclipse here (right-click on link and select "Save as"):

-* [Eclipse Code Style file]({{ site.url}}/files/DKProCoreStyle_20120326.xml) (2012-03-26, use for Eclipse 4.6.x and below)
+* **[Eclipse Code Style file]({{ site.url}}/files/DKProStyle_20201201.xml)** (2020-12-01, use for Eclipse 4.17.x (2020-09) and above)
-* [Eclipse Code Style file]({{ site.url}}/files/DKProCoreStyle_20170725.xml) (2017-07-25, use for Eclipse 4.7.x and above)
+* [Eclipse Code Style file]({{ site.url}}/files/DKProCoreStyle_20170725.xml) (2017-07-25, use for Eclipse 4.7.x and above - deprecated)

 In Eclipse, go to **Preferences -> Java -> Code Style -> Formatter** to import the file.
 Apparently, the files can also be used with IntelliJ via the [Eclipse Code Formatter](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter) plugin.

 But please note that **readability trumps style**.
-Some parts of the code are formatted manually.
+Some projects may have the convention to auto-format all files and use markers such as `@formatter:off/on` to guard manually-formatted sections.
+Others may format manually fully manually.
+Before reformatting whole files, better check the policy.

-Please to not carelessly reformat whole files.
-Format those sections that you are working on and **review your changes before you commit** to avoid unnecessary changes throughout the code.
+If manual formatting isused, format those sections that you are working on and **review your changes before you commit** to  avoid unnecessary changes throughout the code.
 If you plan to reformat larger parts of the code, then please do this in separate commits that do not contain any functional changes.
 Please do **not use any automatic save actions** that modify code except maybe "remove unused imports".

 ### Preparing a pull request